pytorch/pytorch/docs/source/notes/cuda.rst

 Stream semantics of backward passes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A. Each backward CUDA op runs on the same stream that was used for its corresponding forward op.
+Each backward CUDA op runs on the same stream that was used for its corresponding forward op.
+If your forward pass runs independent ops in parallel on different streams, this helps the backward pass exploit that same parallelism.

-B. The stream semantics of a backward call with respect to surrounding ops are the same as for any other call.
+The stream semantics of a backward call with respect to surrounding ops are the same as for any other call.
+The backward pass inserts internal syncs to ensure this even when backward ops run on multiple streams as described in the previous paragraph.
 More concretely, when calling :func:`autograd.backward<torch.autograd.backward>`, :func:`autograd.grad<torch.autograd.grad>`, or :meth:`tensor.backward<torch.Tensor.backward>`,